nasa/ow_autonomy/ow_plexil/src/plans/README.md

 * Simulation interface.
-The entire simulation interface available to PLEXIL, which includes the operations listed in the previous section, telemetry lookups, and other useful features such as logging functions, are encoded in `ow-interface.h`, which may be included (using a C `#include` statement) in any plan for convenience.
+The entire simulation interface available to PLEXIL, which includes the operations listed in the previous section, telemetry lookups, and other useful features such as logging functions, is declared in `ow-interface.h` and `ow-commands.h`, which may be included (using a C `#include` statement) in any plan for convenience.
+Only the former file needs inclusion because it includes the latter.

+* FaultHandlingPatternN: A series of illustrative fault-handling patterns.

+*
 * Misc files.  `plexil-defs.h` contains constants used in various plans.  `ow-config.xml` is the PLEXIL configuration file for this application.
 It does not need editing for general use of this